mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.1.7-beta1 - 5-11-21 =
+* Fixed: An issue with loading accordion JS library
+* Fixed: An issue with filtering sites in the Sites table
+* Fixed: An issue with sending the Daily Digest email on some setups
+* Fixed: An issue with detecting Abandoned Plugins and Themes
+* Fixed: Multiple cosmetic and usability issues
+* Fixed: An issue with progress indicator for Security fix process
+* Fixed: Multiple PHP warnings
+* Added: Improvement for detecting premium plugins and themes Updates
+* Added: Ability to select items to update on individual site Updates page
+* Added: Support for the new Vulnerability checker API

 = 4.1.6 - 4-15-21 =
 * Fixed: Database error caught on specific setups